frankchen07/writing/posts/consciously build product sense.md

 ### consciously build product sense

-Product sense can develop from the core fundamental processes of product management, which is understanding and fulfilling unmet user needs.

-Building on fulfillling unmet user needs, we can also:
+Product sense is the skill of consistently being able to craft products that have an intended impact on their users.
+The ways of building this skill come from:

-1. build empathy by observing users interacting with products, and deconstructing products
+1. observing users interacting with products
+2. practicing product deconstructions

-2. improve creativity by reframing the problem and constantly learning from great product thinkers and upcoming technology trends
+3. learning from other great product thinkers

+---

+#### observation

-During observation assess if the user is understanding what it is they're looking at.
+During observation, assess if the user is understanding what it is they're looking at.
 Get their thoughts right there, in the moment.
-Do they:

-1. understand what the value proposition of the product is?
+1. What is the value proposition of the product?
+2. Who do they think it is for?
-2. understand what actions they can immediately take?
+3. What actions they can immediately take?

-Some additional questions:

-1. what's the experience of getting started or signing up?
-2. how does this app explain itself in the first minute?
-3. how easy to use was the app?
-4. how did you feel while exploring the app?
-5. did the app deliver on your expectations, where were you frustrated, where were you delighted?

-Compare applications:

-1. what's the value proposition?
-2. what's the look and feel of the app?
-3. how easy is it to discover and perform core actions?
+4. What are they thinking as they use it?
-4. did the app deliver on your expectations?
+5. Did the product deliver on their expectations?

-Some assumptions that Jules Walter has observed during his time at Slack:

-1. users are time-crunched and distracted when they use your product
-2. users bolt at the first sign of confusion
-3. users are prone to information overload
-4. context impacts decisions
-5. what's the fucking point of your product? make this clear
+6. Where were they frustrated?
+7. Where were they delighted?

 ---

+#### running your own product deconstructions

+You can run deconstructions of various products by answering some of these questions and comparing them between products:

+1. What's the experience of getting started or signing up?
+2. How does this app explain itself in the first minute?
+3. How easy to use was the app?
+4. How did you feel while exploring the app?
+5. Did the app deliver on your expectations?

+Some of the product design choices become more salient and it's easier to get hints of the product's strategy.

+Observe your own frustrations and delights!

+---

+#### jules walter

+Here are some of the observations from [Jules Walter](https://www.lennysnewsletter.com/p/product-sense) of Slack fame when empathizing with users:

+1. People are time-crunched and distracted when they use your product.
+They might not read labels or text and might not be willing to spend even a few seconds to figure out what to do next.
+Pick the right defaults and use visual design and cues to make primary actions obvious (e.g. prominence, lack of distractions).
+2. People will drop out of a product flow as soon as they feel confused or nervous that they might be doing something wrong.
+Make sure labels are unambiguous and contrast options appropriately.
+3. Don't give people too much information at once, because once they feel overwhelmed, they tend to leave.
+For example, we ran pricing page experiments at Slack and saw increases in purchases when we moved some of the information on the various purchase options behind a dropdown list.
+4. Context impacts decisions.
+Use tools like comparisons, contrasting, and social proof to make it easier for users to make a decision.
+5. Make sure the goal of your product and possible actions are clear to users.
+What's the fucking point?

+---

-Source: Jules Walter via Lenny's Newsletter on [building product sense](https://www.lennysnewsletter.com/p/product-sense)
+Source: Jules Walter via Lenny's Newsletter

 Back to [[map of content (product)]]